jessicarick/msmc2_scripts/README.md

 ### MSMC on Multiple Genomes

 To combine multiple individuals, the steps generally follow what is detailed above.
 However, in step 2, you will instead use the script
 `msmc_2_generateInput_multiInd.sh`, which will combine all of the individuals from a given population.
-For this script, which is submitted using `submit_2_multi.txt`, you will need a file with the names of the individuals you want combined in your MSMC run (named POP_IND, where "POP" is your population name).
+For this script, which is submitted using `submit_2_multi.txt`, you will need a file with the names of the individuals you want combined in your MSMC run (named POP_IND.txt, where "POP" is your population name).

 In step 3, you will then need to change `-I`, which specifies which haplotypes to analyze.
 For one individual, this is `0,1`, for two individuals `0,1,2,3`, and so on.
 This will be done automatically in the “multiInd" script, which can simply be run as follows: